Bonterms/Cloud-Terms/README.md

 7. **Issue** or receive Orders ([example](https://bonterms.com/forms/order-form-example/)).

 ## Open Source
-The Cloud Terms and all other standard Bonterms forms are free to use under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode).
+The Cloud Terms and all other Bonterms Standard Agreements are free to use under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode).

 ## Feedback or questions?
 Reach out to support@bonterms.com.